 My first point is what made me think of writing this blog.
 As a blind person, my way of finding where I need to go when in the toilet is to go clockwise around the room until I find the important point of call.
 Then the fun starts…

 - A cord next to the system, alongside the emergency cord – which could end in embarrassment.

 Some of the flushes have been quite high on the cistern, which has left me wondering if it could be reached and flushed by a wheelchair user?

-The actual shape of the room can’t be changed, however, the design could all be the same.
+The actual shape of the room can’t be changed; however, the design or layout can very often be improved.